louarn-rous/conlang/README.md

 if ⟨h⟩ precedes a vowel, and does not follow a consonant, it is realised as /h/.
-if it precedes a vowel, and follows a consonant, that consonant becomes aspirated. if it precedes a plosive, or if it follows a vowel but is not itself followed by a vowel, it is realised as /x/.

-if ⟨ž⟩ is followed by a front vowel, it is closer to \[ʑ]. if ⟨š⟩ is followed by a front vowel, it is closer to \[ɕ].
+if it precedes a vowel, and follows a consonant, that consonant becomes aspirated. if it precedes a plosive, or if it follows a vowel but is followed by a consonant, it is realised as /x/. if it closes a front-vowel syllable at the end of a word, it is realised as \[ç]. if ⟨ž⟩ is followed by a front vowel, it is closer to \[ʑ]. if ⟨š⟩ is followed by a front vowel, it is closer to \[ɕ].